Fellowships and Grants for Artists and Public Programs/Community Projects

 Broadly defined, folk arts are expressions of community identity and values.
 They are cultivated informally among individuals by word of mouth or example.
 Whether practicing a traditional craft, art, technical or occupational skill; performing music or dance; or marking important moments of life or the year with special foods or customs, folk arts are deeply rooted in community life.
 They foster human creativity and transmit cultural values that affirm community ties.

-ASF is committed to celebrating and preserving Nordic (Denmark, Finland, Iceland, Norway, Sápmi, Sweden) culture throughout the United States.
-By supporting folk arts and traditional cultures in the Upper Midwest, in particular, ASF will recognize and celebrate the mastery of individual artists or practitioners, facilitate the cultivation of skills and understanding among younger generations, bring greater visibility to Scandinavian arts and traditions, and highlight the centrality of cultural expression to all of our lives.
+The American-Scandinavian Foundation is committed to celebrating and preserving Nordic (Denmark, Greenland, Faroe Islands, Finland, Iceland, Norway, Sápmi, Sweden) cultures throughout the United States.
+By supporting folk arts and traditional cultures in the Upper Midwest, in particular, ASF recognizes and celebrates the mastery of individual artists or practitioners, facilitates the cultivation of skills and understanding among younger generations, brings greater visibility to living Scandinavian arts and traditions, and highlights the centrality of cultural expression to all of our lives.

-Fellowships for artists and/or scholars will deepen the skills of master artists; foster relationships among masters of artistic and technical skills and their apprentices, thereby encouraging the development of traditional skills as well as the perpetuation of skills from generation to generation.
+Fellowships for artists will deepen the skills of master artists and/or foster relationships among masters and their apprentices.
+As a result, these grants will encourage the development of traditional skills and help transmit the skills from generation to generation.
 They will also heighten the public awareness of Nordic cultural traditions.

 Grants for Public Programs & Community Projects

 Grants for public programs and community projects will shore up and encourage the preservation of and/or innovation within living Scandinavian cultural traditions through the support of community festivals, celebrations, and heritage events as well as workshops, performances, classes, and demonstrations.
 Applicants for public programs grants must be nonprofit 501(c)3 organizations.